ChinmayPillai/MERN-ECommerce-WebApp/README.md

 docker-compose up -d
 ```

-The website will be hosted on localhost
+The website will be hosted on http://localhost:80